 I’ve owned stocks for many years, and every once in a while I receive a voting packet in the mail for some company I own stock in.
 It will contain a lot of complex information on proposals to vote on, and I’m supposed to fill it out by hand and mail it back in.
 My guess is that the majority of stockholders (at least the small-time ones) ignore these things because they’re so cumbersome.

 Voting in DAO’s is a lot easier since it’s all done on the DAO’s website.
-Plus, unlike with those paper-based stockholder voting packets I just mentioned, voting on DAO’s is a lot more secure since you’re signing your vote with your private key.
-So, as long as you never share that, there’s never any doubt about voter fraud.
+Plus, unlike with those paper-based stockholder voting packets I just mentioned, voting on DAO’s is a lot more secure since you’re signing your vote with your hashed private key.
+So, as long as you never share your private key or seed phrase, there’s never any doubt about voter fraud.

 Typically, if you own some minimum number of governance tokens, you can submit a proposal to adjust the rules of the DAO or to suggest where it heads in the future.